 Step 5.
 In a separate large bowl, add the oats.
 Add the boxed cereal.

 Step 6.
-Combine the brown sugar, water, salt, cinnamon, and cayenne pepper in a microwave safe bowl or measuring cup.
+Combine the brown sugar ( or sucanat or coconut palm sugar), water, salt, cinnamon, and cayenne pepper in a microwave safe bowl or measuring cup.
 No, that’s not an error.
 There is, in fact, cayenne pepper in Grammy’s Granola.
 It adds a little zip.
 Just a hint of zip.
 So, you can’t really taste exactly what that zip is.
 My mom and grandma and sister and aunts and I believe that a hit of cayenne pepper makes most things better.
 It’s one of our strong beliefs, really.
 If you disagree, don’t waste your breath trying to change our minds.
 We stand united and firm on this one.

 Zap this mixture in the microwave for 1 minute.
 Stir it.